 - Presentational and container components

-This concludes our exploration of the Reddit API app.
-By now you should have an understanding of what the app does and you should have a copy of the app on your own GitHub account.
-We will now proceed to add the tests.
+By now you should have an understanding of what the example app does and you should have a copy of it on your own GitHub account.
+Your next step is adding the tests.

 Testing React components